 Start by walking up Sir George’s Place in Steyning – just off the High Street.
 Turn right up a footpath when you see the tennis courts.
-Keep heading for the trees on the skyline.
-Once you approach the tress you will be able to enjoy magnificent views…
+Turn left just as you reach an open field for the Lower Horseshoe walk.
+Keep heading for the trees on the skyline for the Upper Horseshoe walk.
+Once you approach the trees you will be able to enjoy magnificent views down to Steyning and across the Downs to the east …

 Just north of the coastal town of Worthing, Cissbury Ring is one of the jewels in the crown of the new South Downs National Park.
 It’s the largest hill fort in Sussex and has a history dating back over 5,000 years.

 Set high up on a chalk promontory, its ditch and ramparts enclose about sixty-five acres.
-From the top on a clear day you can see forever, with views across to the chalk cliffs beyond Brighton and as far as the Isle of Wight.
+From the top on a clear day you can see forever: Enjoy views across to the chalk cliffs beyond Brighton and as far as the Isle of Wight.

 Centuries of continuous grazing have produced a marvellous habitat for butterflies and flowers.
 Rare plants such as the round headed rampion, known as the ‘Pride of Sussex’, thrive here.
 If you want to walk, fly a kite or just enjoy some spectacular views Cissbury has it all.